DIMENSIONS OF DESIGN

 There’s more than plants and planning to a Dan Blossom landscape.

 Dan Blossom grew his successful landscape design company on straight customer referrals.
 He never boosted his message with supplemental marketing, like anniversary promotions.
-In fact, he hadn’t realized it was his 40th Anniversary until an interviewer pointed it out.
+In fact, when an interviewer pointed out their conversation was happening during what might be considered an important anniversary year he seemed surprised.

 "Oh yeah," he said by phone from his home in Poulsbo, "I guess it is.
-I work strictly from word of mouth and my website and it’s amazing the work I’m getting.
+I work strictly from word of mouth and it’s amazing the work I’m getting.
 It’s a very good market right now."

-Focusing on the work rather than the business has allowed Blossom to win the loyalty of clients throughout the Puget Sound region and as far away as Ohio, while taking advantage of the landscaping opportunities in Seattle’s current boom in new construction and remodeling.
+Focusing on the work rather than the business has allowed Blossom to win the loyalty of clients throughout the Puget Sound region and as far away as Ohio, while taking advantage of any landscaping opportunities produced by new construction and remodeling in Seattle.

 PAINTING WITH LIFE